ardaunal4/CERN_ROOT/README.md

 # CERN_ROOT

 These codes are from Computational Analysis for Physicists lessons.
-They are examples of usage of ROOT(CERN Data Analysis Framework) with C++.
+There are few examples of usage of ROOT(CERN Data Analysis Framework) and some MonteCarlo simulations of real Physics problems with C++.